 - The provider will charge for their services, so make sure that you understand what the charges will be and the impact they might have on your investment returns

 - If you end your with-profits policy early, you’ll end up paying high charges and penalties.

 Before you buy a policy make sure you understand the impact charges can have on your investment.

 Safe and secure?

-If the insurance company goes bust another insurer may take over the company’s business.
-Otherwise you may be able to claim compensation.
-Read our guide the Financial Services Compensation Scheme.
+If the insurance company goes bust another insurer might take over the company’s business.

 You cannot claim compensation simply because the value of your investment falls.